Not Every Great Bee Cave Neighborhood Makes the Headlines

 vs Provence: Provence is brand-new master-planned living with resort amenities.
 The Homestead is established Hill Country living with no planned amenities.
 The age, style, and philosophy of these communities are almost opposites.

 vs Lake Pointe/Sweetwater: These are the family neighborhoods with pools, playgrounds, and conventional suburban lot sizes.
-Signal Hills offers a middle ground: larger lots than Lake Pointe/Sweetwater but without the full acreage commitment of The Homestead.
+Signal Hills sits at a higher price point with bigger custom homes, while The Homestead trades amenities for real acreage.

 Frequently Asked Questions